-This document presents a new initiative in the frame of the ESA ARTES Space Systems for Safety and Security (4S) Strategic Programme Line in support to early development of technologies and products in the area of ground, space and user segments that are deemed critical for the development of infrastructures providing communication services for applications with safety, security and possibly sovereignty requirements.
-With this initiative, Industry is invited to submit proposals for Satellite telecommunications Technologies & Products definition, technology, product and/or demonstration phases.
+This document presents a new initiative in the frame of the ESA ARTES Space Systems for Safety and Security (4S) Strategic Programme Line in support to private initiatives aiming to define, develop, validate, deploy and operate infrastructures providing communication services for applications with safety, security and possibly sovereignty requirements.
+In this context, ESA is calling for proposals for systems studies of such end-to-end solutions.